-The cabins have floor-to-ceiling glass windows which allow for optimal viewing.
+The cabins have fitted with floor-to-ceiling glass windows which allow for optimal viewing.
 The natural larch wood interiors and Corain Kitchen and bathrooms help give the cabins an airy atmosphere that adds to the feeling of floating with the addition of being lifted off the ground.
 Each 30-square-metre cabin has been designed to be as compact as possible but still comfortably accommodate up to four to five people.

 “Although [the new cabins] enjoy much of the same undisturbed sea views, the positioning in the landscape offers a unique approach to the design,” the architects told Inhabitat.
 “Wave heights, extreme weather conditions and also future raise in sea level were studied to determine the exact positions of the cabins.”

 The unique views that these cabins give you are its real pull.
-By night visitors can fall asleep to the glow of the Northern Lights and wake to see gigantic sea eagles during their morning catch.
+By night visitors can fall asleep to the glow of the Northern Lights and wake to see large sea eagles during their morning catch.
 Sandwiched between the dramatic mountainous landscape and the sea there is nothing quite like it.